-For the 2019-2020 school year, of the surveyed LEAs reporting designated students, 94.7 percent of students who have dropped out or at risk of dropping out entered into a recovery program (20,714 students enrolled out of 21,869 designated students).
-This percentage is higher than the prior two years.
+For the 2020-2021 school year, of the surveyed LEAs reporting designated students, 86.5 percent of students who have dropped out or at risk of dropping out entered into a recovery program.
+This percentage is lower than last year.